 One major campus-wide event of particular interest to students is College Night, which takes place every fall.
-The mywcc portal, along with calendar.waubonsee.edu, features event listings.
+The mywcc portal, along with calendar.waubonsee.edu and www.GoChiefs.com, features event listings.
 Note that all campus events sponsored by student organizations must be registered with Student Life well in advance of the proposed event.
 Also see "Rules and Regulations," regarding assemblies and student conduct.